helium/HIP/0037-omni-protocol-poc.md

 unfairly large PoC rewards, whereas in reality the entire setup is located in their basement.

-In the spirit of reusing the existing community know-how, we propose to apply witness reward scaling implemented as part of HIP 15 to address this.
-Granted we may want to adjust the number of witnesses required to get max reward to a number higher than 4 and evolve that into a protocol-specific chain variable, we believe that the same concepts of managing witness oversaturation addressed by HIP 15 for LoRa apply for most other wireless protocols.
+In the spirit of reusing the existing community know-how, we propose to apply witness reward scaling implemented as part of HIP-15 to address this.
+Granted we may want to adjust the number of witnesses required to get max reward to a number higher than 4 and evolve that into a protocol-specific chain variable, we believe that the same concepts of managing witness oversaturation addressed by HIP-15 for LoRa apply for most other wireless protocols.

 ### Unlimited Plan Gaming